-A broad coalition of stakeholders support the Prescription Information Modernization Act, including the American Pharmacists Association (APhA), AbbVie, Allergy & Asthma Network, AmerisourceBergen, Amgen, Association for Accessible Medicines (AAM), Beyond Type 1, Biotechnology Innovation Organization, Bio NJ, Bristol Myers Squibb, Boomer Esiason Foundation, Eli Lilly and Company, Fresenius Kabi, Healthcare Distribution Alliance (HDA), HealthCare Institute of New Jersey (HINJ), Johnson & Johnson, LUNGevity Foundation, Lupin, McKesson, Merk, National Grange, New York BIO, North Carolina Biosciences Organization, Pfizer, Teva, Viatris, Zero Cancer, BioUtah, Georgia Bio, Texas Healthcare and Biosciences Institute (THBI), Maryland Tech Council.
+A broad coalition of stakeholders support the Prescription Information Modernization Act, including the American Pharmacists Association (APhA), AbbVie, Allergy & Asthma Network, AmerisourceBergen, Amgen, Association for Accessible Medicines (AAM), Beyond Type 1, Biotechnology Innovation Organization, Bio NJ, Bristol Myers Squibb, Boomer Esiason Foundation, Eli Lilly and Company, Fresenius Kabi, Healthcare Distribution Alliance (HDA), HealthCare Institute of New Jersey (HINJ), LUNGevity Foundation, Lupin, McKesson, Merk, National Grange, New York BIO, North Carolina Biosciences Organization, Pfizer, Teva, Viatris, Zero Cancer, BioUtah, Georgia Bio, Texas Healthcare and Biosciences Institute (THBI), Maryland Tech Council.

 To view the press release from Reps.
 Sherrill and Curtis, please click here.